 - The person receiving excessive pay may:

-- Owe 25% of the excess amount to the IRS.
+- Owe 25 percent of the excess amount to the IRS.

-- Face an additional 200% penalty if not corrected.
+- Face an additional 200-percent penalty if not corrected.

-- Board members who approved the payment may personally owe 10% of the excessive amount.
+- Board members who approved the payment may personally owe 10 percent of the excessive amount.

-“Reasonable compensation is defined as what other similar organizations pay similarly qualified people to perform similar work,” explained Michael Batts, CPA and managing partner of Batts Morrison Wales & Lee.
+“Reasonable compensation is defined as what other similar organizations pay similarly qualified people to perform similar work,” explained Mike Batts, CPA, managing partner of Batts Morrison Wales & Lee, and a senior editorial advisor for Church Law & Tax.

 2. Housing Allowances Are a Unique Tax Benefit